vipin-banka/hunk-catalog/README.md

 ### 3. <a name="import-sellable-item-with-localize-content">Import Sellable Item With Localize Content
 This sample depends on previous sample of importing a sellable item.
 Please follow that before continuing with this.
-The sample is focused on sellable item but same steps can be followed for any entity.
+The sample is focused on sellable item but localized content can be imported for other entities similarly.

 #### 3.1 Set Localization Policy set
 In "PlugIn.LocalizeEntities.PolicySet-1.0.0.json" file set localization details for your entity.